khanakiaphp/logger/README.md

 $logger = new \LoggerPhp();
 $logger->start();
 ```
-Params if `$saveHtml=true` then it will save the HTML output of the webiste.
+Params if `$saveHtml=true` then it will save the HTML output of the website.
 Right saving html output is supported only for WordPress website.

 **NOTE:** if you are using WordPress then place the code at the very bottom of `wp-config.php` file.